cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ### Invite members into organization

 To add members, click `Invite members`.
-In the window that appears, enter the email of the user you want to add and select the role (set of rules):
+In the window that appears, enter the email of the user you want to add and select the role (the role defines a set of rules):

-- `Worker` - worker sees only the tasks and projects assigned to it.
-Worker can work in the task assigned to it, as well as create and comment issues.
+- `Worker` - workers have only access to tasks, projects, and jobs, assigned to them.
-- `Supervisor` - supervisor role in addition to all the features of the worker, allows you to create and assign jobs, tasks and projects to members of the organization.
+- `Supervisor` - this role allows you to create and assign jobs, tasks and projects to members of the organization.
-- `Maintainer` - maintainer role has all the capabilities of the role supervisor, sees all tasks and projects created by other members of the organization, and can create, update and remove `Cloud Storage`, add and remove organization members and modify member roles.
+- `Maintainer` - a member with this role has all the capabilities of the role supervisor, sees all the tasks and the projects created by other members of the organization, has full access to the `Cloud Storages` feature, and can modify members and their roles.
 - `Owner` - a role assigned to the creator of the organization with maximum capabilities.

 In addition to roles, there are groups of users that are configured on the `Admin page`.